-Acasti calculates its Non-IFRS operating loss measurement by adding to net loss finance expenses, depreciation and amortization, impairment loss, change in fair value of derivative warrant liabilities, and stock-based compensation and by subtracting finance income and deferred tax recovery.
+Acasti calculates its Non-IFRS operating loss measurement by adding to net loss finance expenses that includes change in fair value of derivative warrant liabilities, depreciation and amortization, impairment loss, change in fair value of derivative warrant liabilities, and stock-based compensation and by subtracting finance income and deferred tax recovery.
 Items that do not impact core operating performance of the Corporation are excluded from the calculation as they may vary significantly from one period to another.
 Finance income/expenses include foreign exchange gain (loss).
 Acasti also excludes the effects of certain non-monetary transactions recorded, such as stock-based compensation, from its Non-IFRS operating loss calculation.
 Excluding this item does not imply it is necessarily non-recurring.